ErickHiroshi/ErickHiroshi/README.md

-<h1 align="left">🧙‍♂️ Welcome to My Coding Universe!</h1>
+<h1 align="left">🧙‍♂️ Welcome to my portfólio</h1>

 ###

-<p align="left">Hello! ✨ I’m Erick Hiroshi, a 17-year-old developer from Brazil with 5 years in game and application development.</p>
+<p align="left">Hello!
+I’m Erick Hiroshi, a 17-year-old developer from Brazil with 5 years in game and application development.</p>

 ###